-Wi-Fi: The airport has a free and unlimited service and several access points in different areas of the terminals.
+Madrid airport has a free and unlimited service and several access points in different areas of the terminals.
 There are also plugs for electric devices and printers.

 Other services available around the clock: ATMs, currency exchange bureaus, gas stations, children's play areas.